0E9B061F/lexdoc/README.md

     longer_alt: Identifier
 })

-// The order in which tokens will be lexed must be specified separately const tokens = [
+// The order in which tokens will be lexed must be specified separately. const tokens = [
   Select,
   From,
-  Identifier
-]
+  Identifier // Identifier must be lexed after Select and From ]

 const lexer = new Lexer(tokens)